 Karnataka held its assembly elections in 2008.
-We carried few SMS campaigns for few political parties.
+We carried a few SMS campaigns for a few political parties.
 None of the parties expected us to do it for free, which I welcomed (we wouldn’t have agreed to do it for free).
-But none of the Karnataka politician used the web to attract voters.
+But none of the Karnataka politicians used the web to attract voters.
 They just don’t believe in that concept.

 5-6 politicians in Karnataka have approached me for their portals, not for free but for a fee (another surprise!).
 They start off with great enthusiasm but it dies within no time.
 Their priorities change so fast that they just don’t see internet/mobile as an important medium to reach out to the voters.
-LK Advani recognizes there will be 10 crore (100 million !) first time voters in 2009 and he believe many of them will be reachable by internet and mobile.
+LK Advani recognizes there will be 10 crore (100 million !) first-time voters in 2009 and he believes many of them will be reachable by internet and mobile.
 Good thinking.

 So what should our politicians do in the internet and mobile space?
 Few ideas,